Cougar and Safety Tips

 Many times when we get overseas visitors at the ranch and we tell them about this predator, they are surprised that we have them in Canada.
 Most foreign people who think about Canadian Wildlife think about bears and moose, but not our large cat.

 The mountain lion is a solitary animal.
 He is very territorial and avoids other cats except for mating.
 A cougar range can vary in size and it is usually a very large territory.

 He is an active hunter and travels long distances in search of food.
 He hunts alone and attacks from behind, breaking the neck of his prey.
-After killing the prey, he will bury it and leave it, but comes back to feed on it when hungry.
+After killing the prey, he will bury it and leave it but comes back to feed on it when hungry.

 Female cougars have two to four kittens, which she raises alone.
 They remain with their mother for 1 1/2 years.